barryclark/jekyll-now/_posts/2023-06-27-Genetic-Algorithms-Part 1-(Introduction).md

 ![]({{site.baseurl}}/images/g2.gif)

-In the next part of this blog series I plan to cover a less trivial implementation of a genetic algorithm.
+In the next part of this blog series I plan to cover a less trivial implementation of a genetic algorithm that will be used to solve some of the most notorious problems in all of computer science.